ScreamingQQ/Scratch5.0/addons/explanation.md

 ## Purpose

 The primary purpose of the `data.json` files is to:
-1. Store the names of JavaScript files within a directory.
+1. Store the names of addon directories within a directory.
 2. Facilitate the dynamic execution of these scripts by the extension.

 ## File Structure